meringue7/Writeups/HTB/Puppy/Puppy.md

 SMB         10.129.232.75   445    DC               [+] PUPPY.HTB\steph.cooper_adm:FivethChipOnItsWay2025! (admin)
 ```

 These credentials worked.
-Moreover, `steph.cooper_adm` is admin on the DC.
+Moreover, `steph.cooper_adm` is an administrator on the DC.
 I Connect with this account.

 ```powershell